On this page

 Entrepreneur for the purposes of turnover tax

-Self-employed professionals are almost always considered entrepreneurs for the purposes of turnover tax, which means that they must charge and pay VAT on their income.
+Freelancers/self-employed professionals are almost always considered entrepreneurs for the purposes of turnover tax, which means that they must charge and pay VAT on their income.
 If your level of income is low, you may be eligible for the small businesses tax scheme (kleineondernemersregeling).
 In addition, some services (in journalism and education, for example) are exempt from VAT.

 Entrepreneur for the purposes of income tax